Contact Us for a Free Consultation 818-781-1570

 • Being unable to ask the victim for advice, and

-Loss of Consortium Claims are Unlike Monetary Value Damages
+Why Are Loss of Consortium Claims Different?

-With medical bills, the monetary value of damages is very easy to understand and lay out for the paying party.
-But loss of consortium is harder to quantify.
+With medical bills, the monetary value of damages is straightforward to understand and layout for the paying party.
+But the loss of consortium is harder to quantify.
 The close relatives of a victim deserve to be compensated for their hardship.
-Again, this type of lawsuit will attach to the personal injury that the victim files.
-Loss of consortium tends to fall into cases involving car accidents, medical malpractice, slip and fall, and wrongful death cases.

-Loss of consortium claims, as explained above, are linked to the personal injury lawsuit, which also means their share can be reduced because of their loved one's responsibility in the accident.
+Regarding shared fault rules, meaning both parties are at fault for an accident.
+Comparative negligence allows the family of victims to recover damages, less their percentage of responsibility.
+Loss of consortium claims is linked to the personal injury lawsuit, which also means their share can be reduced because of their loved one's fault in the accident.

-What are the California Laws on Loss of Consortium
+What are the California Laws on Loss of Consortium?

 • There was a lawful marriage in place,